 It is going to be important to learn as many Covid-19 facts as possible in order to stay safe and avoid the coronavirus disease.
 One should be able to ascertain relevant Covid-19 facts without the use of translation services, but the coronavirus disease, like any medical issues, can be difficult to understand.

 Are you at risk of contagion from Covid-19?
 Can the coronavirus disease be transmitted by someone not showing any symptoms?
 To be forewarned is to be forearmed.
 While the first wave of the global pandemic seems to be coming to an end, a second wave may be here in the near future.

-Here are 10 Facts You Should Know About the Coronavirus
+Here are 20 Facts You Might Not Have Not Known About The Coronavirus

 1. Coronaviruses are actually group of viruses that cause diseases in mammals and birds